RoStrap/Resources/README.md

 -- Retrieves a non-replicated table hashed at key "Shared" (which doesn't need to be a string) local Shared = Resources:GetLocalTable("Shared")
 ```

+The main purposes of `Resources` are to unify the API for fetching RemoteEvents and standardize the API for requiring [ModuleScripts](http://wiki.roblox.com/index.php?title=API:Class/ModuleScript).

 ## Terminology
 #### Library